 Hotch stared at the closed glass door.
 Morgan was behind him pacing, but there was nothing to be done.
 Morgan had been on the phone with him when he’d called out Reed’s name.
 Hotch had listened with his heart in his throat as Morgan yelled for his dragon.
 Morgan’s only words after that were that Hotch needed to get there as soon as possible.
 He had arrived at the house at the same time that Hazmat had arrived.
 He found Morgan standing at a glass sliding door with Reed on the other side.

 Reed was sitting on a stool, looking anywhere but at Hotch.
 Nichols’ dead body was laying on the floor, blood everywhere.
 The vials with white powder were all over the floor.

 “It’s magical in nature.
 Hazmat isn’t going to be able to help.
-We need magic wielders to trace this and trace the man who spread it.
+We need magic wielders to trace this and locate the man who spread it.
 I can feel his magical signature.
-We get this all cleaned up and we can catch him.”
+We get this all cleaned up, and we can catch him.”

 Glaring at his dragon, Hotch watched him.
 Reed was nervous about something, he just couldn’t tell what.

 “Magical anthrax?”
 Hotch asked.
 He’d never heard of it.
-Anthrax was nature made and human modified.
+Anthrax was nature made and human-modified.
 Magic wielders had access to other forms of weapons of mass destruction.
-Other forms that were better, quicker, and harder to fix.
-His spell allowing his voice to carry through the glass into Reed and the dragon’s words back was holding strong, for now.
+Other types that were better, quicker, and harder to fix.
+His spell allowing his voice to carry through the glass into Reed and the dragon’s words back was holding steady, for now.
 When the cleanup crew got there and ripped the magic from the area, it wouldn’t hold.